Getting Started in Farming: On the Home Farm

 Some consider the strict requirements of formal organization and accurate record keeping a disadvantage.
 A corporation is required to keep complete and accurate records of accounts, minutes of its shareholder and board of directors meetings, and a record of its shareholders with the number and class of shares held by each.
 Reports must be filed when certain changes take place in the capitalization or issuance of shares.
 Annual reports of the business must also be made to the state.
 While this is considered a disadvantage by some, it may well be one of the major improvements over other forms of business.

-While there are obvious income tax advantages discussed above, there can also be tax disadvantages.
-As the family members are employees of a corporate business, social security taxes will be higher than they would be if self-employed.
+In some situations C corporations maybe be taxed at higher rates than individuals.
+Recent changes in the tax treatment of trading equipment has also had an impact on the calculation of social security taxes for individuals whereas with a C corporation you may be able to limit your income subject to social security tax.
 Also, the corporation does not receive the favorable tax treatment on capital gains items or first-year depreciation that is available under other forms of business arrangements.
 There is also the possibility of double taxation of some of the income.
-This occurs when the corporation pays corporate income tax on income, which is retained in the business and distributed to shareholders as dividends.
+This occurs when a C corporation pays corporate income tax on income, which is retained in the business and distributed to shareholders as dividends.
 The dollars are taxed as income to the corporation and the dividends are taxed as income to the shareholders.
 In addition, there is an intangible personal property tax associated with owning shares of stock in some states.

 Final Consideration - Put It in Writing

 Regardless of which form of arrangement the family initially chooses, or which permanent form eventually results, the agreements should be written.
 As a part of the initial agreement, there should be discussion of how the arrangement will be dissolved or discontinued.
 Even in the most ideal situation, parties change, objectives change, and personal conflicts may arise, resulting in a decision to discontinue the joint farming arrangement.